Form Of Old European State

 The End of the Old European Era and the Arrival of Indo-European Cultures

 The arrival of Indo-European-speaking cultures in Europe during the Bronze Age marked a significant turning point.
-These newcomers often brought with them new social structures, technologies, and political systems, which gradually replaced or integrated with existing Old European societies.
+So these newcomers often brought with them new social structures, technologies, and political systems, which gradually replaced or integrated with existing Old European societies.
 The process of cultural and political transformation was complex and varied across different regions, with some societies absorbing Indo-European influences while others experienced more dramatic changes or even collapse.

 Conclusion: A Legacy of Complexity and Diversity